Research Grant Proposal (CIHR style)

 Format of the CIHR Style Operating Grant Proposal

 The Proposal must be submitted on the modified CIHR Operating Grant Application forms and follow CIHR submission rules.
 The Proposal must include the Research Module and the Operating Budget Module.
 The student is also required to complete the "Common CV Module" which can then be updated in the future for use in award and grant applications.
-The student and supervisor will also submit the names of at least four suggested Readers on a separate sheet.
+The student and supervisor will also submit the names of at least four suggested Readers on a separate page.
 Students will first obtain a written commitment from each of the four potential reviewers by email and submit these along with their grant application.
+Note: When inviting a reviewer to read and review the grant proposal, the student must also indicate that this is a two-part process/commitment for the reviewer, and that they will also be expected to attend the oral defense of the proposal at a later agreed upon time.
 The course committee will choose three reviewers from this group.
 The reviewers should have a faculty appointment, but do not have to be a member of the Department of Physiology, although this is preferred.
-Students will recognize that members of their advisory committee have already made a substantial commitment to the student and therefore should not be expected to also participate as a reviewer for PSL1066H, although it is their choice to accept or decline.
+Students will recognize that members of their advisory committee have already made a substantial commitment to the student and therefore should not be expected to participate as a reviewer for PSL1066H, although it is their choice to accept or decline.
+Students may include one (1) committee member only.
 In the past, students have found it helpful to obtain intellectual input from a professor that is familiar with the topic but not part of the advisory committee.
-The student must supply two (2) paper copies of the Proposal to the Graduate Office, Medical Sciences Building, Room #3209, email: email@example.com, as well as an electronic version (in 1 PDF document) by the required deadline (October 1st or February 15th).
+The student must supply an electronic version (PDF document) by the required deadline (October 1st or February 15th).
 Incomplete or late proposals will not be accepted.

 The student's supervisor must assure the Committee, in a letter appended to the Grant Proposal, that the Proposal has been read by the supervisor and is of sufficient merit to proceed to review by the Readers.
 The letter must also affirm that the proposal is substantially the student's own work, and must briefly describe the supervisor's role in preparing the proposal.

-Recommended guidelines on preparing grant applications are contained in the article entitled
+Recommended guidelines on preparing grant applications can be reviewed at the two links below:

 The Proposal will be reviewed and rated by 3 reviewers (Readers) using the CIHR rating scale.
 In cases where not all rankings are above or below the passing ranking of 3.0 (out of a maximum possible of 4.9), the committee will evaluate and discuss the reviews and decide whether the student can proceed to the oral defense (e.g. the student has passed the written component), or is required to re-take the course at the next scheduled session (e.g. the student has not passed the written component).
 If the student has passed the written component (the Proposal) but fails the subsequent oral exam, he/she will be required to retake the oral examination within 6-weeks (please note that this is not an option in the event of a deferred submission).
 If the student fails to pass the second oral component of the course, she/he will be required to withdraw from the Ph.D program.

-The Graduate Office will check each Proposal as it is received for completeness and prepare for the Committee a summary sheet containing the registration date of the student in the Ph.D program, the composition of the supervisory committee and the names of the 4 readers suggested by the student and supervisor.
-The committee has its first meeting of each cycle (shortly after the submission deadlines of October 1st or February 15th of each year) to assign readers for each Proposal.
-The committee considers and makes any required changes to the list of readers supplied by the student and supervisor.
-The committee reserves the right to send the Proposal to readers not on the list provided by the student and supervisor.
-The committee at this time will also discuss any other course related matters that may have arisen since its previous meeting (e.g. suggestions re changes in course format, deadlines, outcomes of previous cycle, etc).
-Following this meeting the Graduate Office will distribute the Proposals and related documents to each of the readers assigned by the committee.
-As soon as all the assessments and rankings from the Readers have been received the course director reviews them and if necessary calls a meeting of the Committee to discuss the reviews and rankings.
+The Graduate Office will check each Proposal as it is received for completeness and prepare for the course coordinator a summary sheet containing the registration date of the student in the Ph.D program, the composition of the supervisory committee and the names of the 4 readers suggested by the student and supervisor.
+Shortly after the submission deadlines of October 1st or February 15th of each year, the course coordinator assigns readers for each Proposal.
+The course coordinator considers and makes any required changes to the list of readers supplied by the student and supervisor.
+The course coordinator reserves the right to send the Proposal to readers not on the list provided by the student and supervisor.
+The Graduate Office will distribute the Proposals and related documents to each of the readers assigned by the course coordinator.
+As soon as all the assessments from the Readers have been received, the course coordinator reviews them.
 All students are then informed whether they have passed or failed the written component of the course and are sent the reviews.

 The Oral Defense of the Ph.D.
 Research Grant Proposal